mallorycheckmarx/python-vun2/ESOF-docs/Software Development Process.md

 ###Scrum
 Scrum is a way of software development, where a team is required as solid to reach a goal.
-Basically this methodology involves severals sprints, 1 to 3 weeks, having each sprint the follow structure:
+Basically this methodology involves several's sprints, 1 to 3 weeks, having each sprint the follow structure:

 1-Plan